best laptops work from home 2026

 RAM (Random Access Memory) is where your computer stores data it’s actively using.
 More RAM means you can run more applications simultaneously and handle larger files without slowdowns.

-- 16GB: The sweet spot for most modern professionals.
-This allows for smooth multitasking, several browser tabs, simultaneous video calls and document editing, and even light creative work.
-Highly recommended.
+• 16GB: The new bare minimum for modern professionals in 2026.
+This allows for smooth multitasking, several browser tabs, simultaneous video calls, and document editing.

 Storage (SSD): Speed and Space

-- 512GB NVMe SSD: Recommended for most professionals.
+• 512GB NVMe SSD: The recommended minimum for most professionals.
 Offers a good balance of speed and space for your OS, essential applications, and frequently used files.

 Display: Your Window to Work